Want to clean up microplastics in the ocean? We just need more mussels

 In the waters of a marina near the Plymouth Marine Laboratory in England, a group of mussels are busy at work: filtering the water for microplastics.
 As the bivalves feed, they suck bacteria, algae, and anything else in their surroundings, including microplastics, out of the water and into their gills.
-When they excrete out waste, the microplastics come with it, “repackaged,” says Professor Pennie Lindeque, the lab’s head of science for marine ecology and biodiversity, in a way that makes it easy for people to collect and remove from the ocean.
+When they excrete waste, the microplastics come with it—”repackaged,” says professor Pennie Lindeque, the lab’s head of science for marine ecology and biodiversity, in a way that makes it easy for people to collect and remove from the ocean.

-Microplastics—tiny pieces of plastic smaller than five millimeters across—are abundant in our oceans and waterways, breaking off of bigger pieces of plastic pollution, wearing off of tires and entering the water from road runoff, and washing out of our clothes and traveling through wastewater treatment facilities.
-Collecting these microplastics is difficult; when researchers try to use fine sieves to grab them out of the ocean, they often end up collecting a lot of organic material and marine life as well.
+Microplastics—tiny pieces of plastic, smaller than 5 millimeters across—are abundant in our oceans and waterways, breaking off from bigger pieces of plastic pollution, wearing off of tires that enter the water with road runoff, and washing out of our clothes and traveling through wastewater treatment facilities.
+Collecting these microplastics is difficult: When researchers try to use fine sieves to grab them out of the ocean, they often end up collecting a lot of organic material and marine life as well.

-Knowing that mussels are “naturally voracious filter feeders,” Lindeque says—one adult mussel can filter up to 15 gallons of water a day—she thought they might be able to look to nature to address this issue of microplastic pollution.
+Knowing that mussels are “naturally voracious filter feeders,” Lindeque says (one adult mussel can filter up to 15 gallons of water a day), she thought they might be able to look to nature to address this issue of microplastic pollution.

 The mussels currently filtering the water in the Plymouth marina are part of a series of field trials; already, Lindeque and her team have completed research in the lab for which 5 kilograms of mussels (about 11 pounds, or roughly 300 mussels) were placed in a flow tank, which mimics currents, along with phytoplankton for food and microplastics.
 In that experiment, the mussels filtered out more than 250,000 microplastics per hour.
-That’s in terms of pieces; computer modeling at the lab found that mussels could filter up to 20 to 25% of the microplastics in the water.
+That’s in terms of pieces; computer modeling at the lab found that mussels could filter up to 25% of the microplastics in the water.

 Because of their exceptional filtering power, mussels have been used to clean up polluted water as “blue infrastructure” and to monitor for heavy metals.
 Using them to clean up microplastics is a first, though, Lindeque says.
 As research continues, she’ll focus on using mussels where microplastics enter the water, like near a storm drain or at the end of the pipeline of a water treatment plant, or in marinas and harbors.